eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

     :start-after: <!-->PROFILES-TRANSPORT-DESCRIPTORS<-->
     :lines: 1-6, 43-63

-The Fast-RTPS XML format uses some structures along several profiles types.
+The Fast DDS XML format uses some structures along several profiles types.
 For readability, the :ref:`commonxml` section groups these common structures.

 Finally, The :ref:`examplexml` section shows an XML file that uses all the possibilities.